mganter/hetzner-dns-echoip-docker/README.md

 # hetzner-dns-echoip-docker

-This tool updates a record on hetzner-dns to your own ip.
+This tool updates a record on hetzner-dns to your own publicly addressable IP.

 ## How to use